Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Numerical experiments

 This representation allows us to show that $\matop A^* \matop A$ is a real operator, since

 Since $B$ and $C$ are real matrices, it suffices to show that the last sum is real.
 But this holds since for $p,k,\ell \in \{1,\ldots,m\}$, by elementary manipulations,

 and the rows and columns of $F$ are unitary.
-Therefore, while $y = \matop A(h x^\top)$ is a complex vector, the problem itself as well as all steps in the algorithm remain real.
+Therefore, while $y = \matop A(uv^\top)$ is a complex vector, the problem itself as well as all steps in the algorithm remain real.
 For the efficient implementation of the action of $\matop A$ and $\matop A^*$ as in~\eqref{eq: efficient implementation}, however, some obvious modifications are required.

 In both experiments we set $M = 150$ and $N = 50$.
-An exact solution $X^* = u v^\top$ of rank $k=1$ is generated with different row-sparsity $s$, its nonzero entries are normally distributed around $0$.
+An exact solution $X^* = u v^\top$ of rank $k=1$ is generated by picking a random matrix $\hat X \sim\mathcal N(0,1)$ of size $s \times N$, computing its best rank-one approximation, and randomly distributing the resulting rows in a matrix of size $M \times N$.
 We then run the three algorithm with input $y = \matop A(X^*)$ for different values $m$ of rank-one measurements.
 For the Riemannian proximal gradient method, we chose the decrease of the thresholding to be $\tau = 0.999$, that is, a 0.1\% decrease in each step.
-This worked better in the given cases.

 In Figure~\ref{fig:pt-robd}, we show the phase transition plot for the two settings and the algorithms with adaptive stepsize, which performed better in the general setting and for the Riemannian proximal gradient method with unknown sparsity $s$.
 Again, the grayscale denotes the success rate for the different parameters $m$ and $s$.
 We performed $20$ tries for each setting as this yielded a sharper outline of the success rate.
 In Table~\ref{tab:convergence_bd} we report computational times and iteration numbers for both settings and the three algorithms in terms of the relative error.
 Here, the number of measurements was $m = 200$ and the row sparsity $s = 3$.
 Note that for $m \sim M + N = 200$, one expects convergence even without the sparsity constraint, however, we have observed that this is true only up to a large constant.
-We implemented the three methods in a comparable fashion, exploiting the structure of the rank one measurements as discussed in Section~\ref{sec: complexity}.
+We implemented the three methods in a comparable fashion, exploiting the structure of the rank one measurements as discussed in section~\ref{sec: complexity}.
 The computing time was measured on an Intel Core i7-10510U with 16 GB memory.